JBW-byte/Cyberman-Waybar/README.md

 place the config.jsonc and style.css in: .config/waybar/

-custom update button and power button
+includes custom update button, taskbar and power button. workspaces show in hyprland